luslab/oz-bulk-rnaseq/README.md

 By allocating all file names to the `$INPUT` term it means all the FASTQ files are read together but it is best to do each separately and use the `snakemate` command - this makes it easier to see if there is an error in an individual sequencing file.

-The STAR PDF manual has all the explanations on how to write the STAR command and fine tune parameters e.g.:
+The [STAR manual](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf)  has all the explanations on how to write the STAR command and fine tune parameters e.g.:
 * multi-mapped reads
 * optimise for small genomes
 * define min & max intron sizes